 As you think about upgrading or remodeling parts of your house, think about your future older self and work in the convenience factor now to make it easier for you later.

-This’ll help you:
+That’ll help you:

-- Better manage the cost of your self care because you’re spending the money now upfront and
+- Better manage the cost of your self-care because you’re spending the money now upfront and

 - Be less overwhelmed down the road cause you’re doing all the work well in advance

 My tip to you is to be intentionally proactive today as a way of taking care of the future you.
 Incorporating future-based home modifications is just one simple way that you can work your way toward successful aging and aging in place.
 If you want to take your research one step further, check out these 3 reasons to research in-home care options now.

 Thank you for being proactive in caring for your future self and for being a part of the Second Wind Movement just by absorbing this content that will help either you or someone you care for rewire your retirement years, and age successfully.